machinetech/chip8/README.md

 # chip8
-A chip8 emulator written in the Rust programming language.
+A chip8 emulator written in the [Rust](http://www.rust-lang.org/) programming language.
 A few sample game screenshots below.

+## Overview
+This repository contains the source code for a chip8 emulator written in Rust.
+You will want to compile against the latest version of Rust.
+See the secion in the official Rust Book for [installing](http://doc.rust-lang.org/nightly/book/installing-rust.html) the Rust binaries, including the Rust package manager Cargo.

 Brix
 ---